-The Old Testament is the first part of the Bible that is mostly based on the 24 books of the Tanakh, or Hebrew Bible.
-Most notably, the Old Testament tells the past stories of the people of Israel and also lays out the rituals and laws that make up the Christian faith.
+The Old Testament is the first part of the Bible that is primarily based on the 24 books of the Tanakh, or Hebrew Bible.
+Most notably, the Old Testament tells the stories of the people of Israel and also lays out the teaching and laws that make up the foundation of Christian faith.
 Like most religious books, the text and language of the Old Testament can be difficult to understand.
 It is a text of profound meaning and depth expressed through rich language.
-For example, a large portion of the Testament talks about various sacrifices or offerings, which many might find confusing from our modern context.
-To help you along your journey, give context to the Biblical text, and spark discussion on the important themes of the Old Testament, we break down the Testament sacrifices and offerings and explain what they mean.
+For example, a large portion of the Old Testament talks about various sacrifices or offerings, which many might find confusing from our modern context.
+To help you along your journey, give context to the Biblical text, and spark discussion on the important themes of the Old Testament, we break down the Old Testament sacrifices and offerings and explain what they mean.

 What is a Sacrifice or Offering?

 To get a better understanding of what the sacrifices and offerings in the Old Testament mean, we must first go over what a sacrifice or offering is.
 Sacrifice and offering in a Biblical context most notably mean sacrificing slaughtered animals in a ritualized process as an offering to God.
-The most known sacrifice is a slaughtered animal, however, the Old Testament talks about other forms of sacrifices as well, which will be discussed in detail later.
+However, the Old Testament also outlines other forms of sacrifices as well, which will be discussed in detail later.

-Sacrifices and offerings in the Testament symbolized giving grace to God and were intended to mend the relationship between people and God.
-This experience of sacrifice and offering gets fully realized in the New Testament, through the Crucifixion of Jesus—the ultimate sacrifice as a means to restore humanity and the relationship humans have with God.
-Studying the various sacrifices and offerings brought up, first, in the Old Testament gives us better context and understanding of what happens later in the Bible story.
+Sacrifices and offerings in the Old Testament symbolized giving thanks to God and were intended to mend the relationship between people and God.
+This experience of sacrifice and offering gets fully realized in the New Testament, through the Crucifixion of Jesus—the ultimate sacrifice, as a means to restore humanity and the relationship humans have with God.
+Studying the various sacrifices and offerings brought up first in the Old Testament gives us better context and understanding of what happens later in the Biblical story.

-Thus, the Testament is filled with different types of offerings.
-In this setting, offerings are made mainly to atone for the sins that were committed by the people of Israel.
-The first sacrifice in the Bible happens in the first book, Genesis 3:20 where it was actually God, who initially offered something to Adam and Eve.
+The first sacrifice in the Bible happens in the first book, Genesis where it was actually God, who initially offered something to Adam and Eve.

 Especially during the times within the Old Testament, when the people of Israel’s faith were being tested and tempted by idols, or covenants between God and people were being broken, many different forms of offering took place.
-The five most common types of offerings brought up in the Testament include Burnt Offerings, Grain Offerings, Peace Offerings, Purification Offerings, and Reparation Offerings.
-These offerings were historically performed ceremoniously by priests and religious leaders for the atonement of unintentional sin—both in communities and as individuals—or giving thanks to God for the forgiveness of sin.
+The five most common types of offerings include Burnt Offerings, Grain Offerings, Peace Offerings, Purification Offerings, and Reparation Offerings.
+These offerings were historically performed by priests and religious leaders for the atonement of sin—both in communities and as individuals—or giving thanks to God for God's forgiveness.

-Leviticus 1:3-16 gives details into what a Burnt Offering would comprise of.
-The Old Testament says that a Burnt Offering should be an animal sacrifice such as a sheep, goat, bull, dove, or pigeon—and also gives instruction, not only in terms of the sacrificial animal but also the sacrificial process.
+Leviticus 1:3-16 gives details of what a Burnt Offering would comprise.
+It should be an animal sacrifice such as a sheep, goat, bull, dove, or pigeon.
+The text also gives instruction, not only in terms of the sacrificial animal but also the sacrificial process.
 The animal being sacrificed was meant to burn overnight in its entirety without its skin.

 The second offering mentioned in the Testament is known as Minchah in Hebrew, meaning Grain Offering.
-Like the other offerings mentioned, Grain Offering was intended to show devotion to God in a physical manner.
-Leviticus 2 details the Grain Offering and how they were meant to be prepared.
-As the name suggests, a Grain Offering consisted of bread or cereal.
+Like the other offerings mentioned, Grain Offerings were intended to show devotion to God in a physical manner.
+Leviticus 2 details the Grain Offerings and how they were meant to be prepared.
+As the name suggests, a Grain Offering consisted of bread or wheat.
 The grain was to be cooked: either baked, fried, grilled, or roasted.
-It was also supposed to be unleavened, seasoned, and unsweetened.
+Any bread was supposed to be unleavened, seasoned, and unsweetened.
 Lastly, The sacrificial process of the Grain Offering consisted of burning a part of the offering, the rest being eaten by the priests.

-Peace Offering, or Shelem in Hebrew is the third voluntary offering mentioned in the Old Testament.
+Peace Offerings, or Shelem in Hebrew, are the third offering type mentioned in the Old Testament.
 This type of sacrifice was more generalized and included the Wave Offering, Thanksgiving Offerings, and other broader Freewill Offerings.
-Here, it was emphasized that the animal must be without any imperfections.
+Here, it was emphasized that the animal offered must be without any imperfections.
 This type of offering was meant to be a meal, with different parties, in front of God.
 It ultimately symbolized commitment and peace.

 As described in Leviticus 3, a Peace Offering could consist of male or female cattle, sheep, goats, or bread.
-The meal was to be shared and consisted of different types of Peace Offerings.
-In some cases, the breast or thigh would be offered to the high priest and the rest was to be eaten by the parties.
+In some cases, the breast or thigh would be offered to the high priest and the rest was to be eaten by the assembled parties.
 The rest of the portions were burned after two days as an offering to God— symbolizing a shared meal.

-Chattah, Hebrew for “sin” is the fourth offering mentioned in the Old Testament, also known as the Sin Offering.
-As the name suggests, Sin offering is meant to atone for sins or lack of perfection of the people.
-Like the Peace Offering, the sin offering has less specific instructions and can contain elements of other offerings.
-We see in Leviticus 4 that the offerings may consist of Peace Offerings as well as Burnt Offerings and are meant to purify a person or group of people in order to be renewed in the presence of God.
-This is the reason Sin Offering is also sometimes referred to as the Purification Offering.
-One thing of note was that even though it may consist of other elements from other offerings, a Sin Offering meal was not shared by the one making the real sacrifice.
+Chattah, Hebrew for “sin” is the fourth offering mentioned in the Old Testament, also known as the Purification Offering.
+As the name suggests, Purification Offerings were meant to atone for the sins of the people.
+Like the Peace Offering, the Purification Offering often contained elements of other offerings.
+We see in Leviticus 4 that these sacrifices may consist of Peace Offerings as well as Burnt Offerings and are meant to purify a person or group of people in order to be renewed in the presence of God.

-The last voluntary offering shown in the Old Testament is the Guilt Offering or Asham in Hebrew.
-Guilt offering is not necessarily about the guilt that a person feels, but closer to the concept of reparations for an unintentional sin.
-The Guilt Offering sounds similar to a Sin Offering but is more specific to what someone owes depending on the sin.
+The last offering type shown in the Old Testament is the Reparations Offering or Asham in Hebrew.
+Reparations Offering were not necessarily about the guilt that a person felt for committing a grievance, but closer to the concept of reparations for an unintentional sin.
+The Reparations Offering sounds similar to a Purification Offering but is more specific to what someone owes depending on the sin.
 For example, Leviticus 5 explains that sin could be repaid with specific monetary values.
 Unlike other offerings where food items or animals are being offered, money was given in silver on account of the debt owed for committing a sin.

-The Old Testament tells the story of the many different offerings performed throughout ancient Israel to find forgiveness for sins and show thanks to the Holy God.
+The Old Testament recounts many different offerings performed throughout ancient Israel to find forgiveness for sins and show thanks to God.
 Ultimately, studying the history of these traditions and practices helps us better understand the significance of the sacrifice and offering made later on in the New Testament: when Jesus dies on the cross.
 If you are interested in further study around the Old Testament, the books of Genesis, Esther, Psalms, Proverbs, Ecclesiastes, Song of Songs, Job, and Isaiah are available on our website.
 These visually striking books are designed for all and will encourage you to deepen your relationship with the Bible through its design and meaningful images.